aframevr/aframe-site/ORGANIZATION.md

 Powered by [Hexo](https://hexo.io/)

 - `_config.yml` - Hexo configuration.
-- `multidep/` - Older versions of A-Frame installed through `mulitdep`.
+- `.multidep/` - Older versions of A-Frame installed through [multidep](https://github.com/joliss/node-multidep).
 Used to generate older versions of the docs.
 - `scripts/` - Customization of Hexo generator and helpers.
   - `generators.js` - Configuration of Hexo generator (mainly for redirects).
   - `helpers.js` - Adding helper functions available to templates,